 This portion of the form is a schedule of each fenestration construction in the building.
-Skylights and windows should be grouped separately in the list by since the area of each of these types of constructions must be summed and entered in Part II-Header Information.
-If you are using the north-oriented exception, then you should also group north-oriented windows and otheroriented windows so that the area can be summed separately.
+Skylights and windows should be grouped separately in the list since the area of each of these types of constructions must be summed and entered in Part II-Header Information.
 If you are taking the overhang exception (calculating an adjusted SHGC to account for the shading effect of overhangs), then you must make separate entries in the table for each window with different overhang dimensions.